KartikKapil/Fakenews/README.md

 * Also if you wanna retrain the model it is super simple take few news item and use the train_model fuction in model.py
 * You can save the incoming messages as well

+### How it looks
+we know it looks simple but that was intentional :)